Fields, No. 5 Ohio St run away from Huskers in opener, 52-17

 The Ohio State defense took most of the first half to figure out a way to contain quarterback Adrian Martinez, who marched the Huskers down for a touchdown in the opening 2 minutes of the game.

-Nebraska (0-1, 0-1 Big Ten) tied the score at 14 in the second quarter, but an Ohio State (1-0, 1-0 Big Ten) field goal, a defensive stop and Teague’s second TD run gave the Buckeyes a 24-14 lead at the half.
+Nebraska tied it at 14 in the second quarter, but an Ohio State field goal, a defensive stop and Teague’s second TD run gave the Buckeyes a 24-14 lead at the half.
 Then came Fields’ nifty touchdown run and a 55-yard scoop and score by Buckeyes cornerback Sevyn Banks, and Ohio State had it under control.

+“That’s one heck of a run right there,” Ohio State coach Ryan Day said.
+“It’s the best way you can end a half and start a half, and I thought it flipped the game.”

 THE TAKEAWAY

-Nebraska: Effective against the Ohio State defense to start the game, the Huskers couldn’t keep up in the second half.
-But Martinez showed flashes of his excellent freshman season in 2018, rushing for 77 yards and a touchdown.
+Nebraska: Effective against the Ohio State defense to start the game, the Huskers couldn’t keep up.
+But Martinez showed flashes of his excellent freshman season in 2018, rushing for 88 yards and a touchdown.

+“The first half I thought we did a pretty good job,” Martinez said.
+“We came out aggressive, and I think we continued to do that in the second half but made mistakes that we can’t make against a really good team in Ohio State. ”

-Ohio State: Once they knocked the rust off early, Fields made good decisions and Buckeyes receivers were terrific.
-The defense gave up some chunk plays that kept Nebraska in the game early.
+Ohio State: Once they got going, Fields made good decisions and Buckeyes receivers were terrific.
+The defense gave up some chunk plays that kept Nebraska in the game early but tightened up.

 POLL IMPLICATIONS